vandre-sales/meliva-ds/docs/docs/theming/borders.md

 ## Width

 Border widths use `rem` units in order to scale proportionately with the root font size.

-Each border width value uses a `calc()` function with `--wa-border-width-multiplier` to scale all border widths at once.
+Each border width value uses a `calc()` function with `--wa-border-width-scale` to scale all border widths at once.
 By default, this multiplier is `0.0625`.
 The table below lists the result of the calculation.

 | Custom Property       | Default Value                    | Preview                                                                   |
 | --------------------- | -------------------------------- | ------------------------------------------------------------------------- |